Background pattern

 Uncommon(may affect up to 1 in 100 people)

-• Decrease in the number of platelets (mild thrombocytopenia)
+• decrease in the number of platelets (mild thrombocytopenia)

-• Changes in nails, severe skin reactions
+• changes in the nails, severe skin reactions

-• Post-traumatic pain
+• post-traumatic pain

-• Psoriasis
+• psoriasis

-• Swelling of the mouth/lips
+• inflammation of the mouth/lips

-• Abnormal levels of fats (lipids) in the blood
+• abnormal levels of fats (lipids) in the blood

-• Colitis (inflammation of the colon)
+• inflammation of the colon (colitis)

 Rare(may affect up to 1 in 1,000 patients)

-• Liver inflammation or damage
+• inflammation or liver damage

-Frequency not known(the frequency cannot be estimated from the available data)
+Frequency not known(frequency cannot be estimated from available data)

 Children (10 years of age and older) and adolescents

-The previously listed side effects also apply to children and adolescents.
+The side effects listed above also apply to children and adolescents.
 The following additional information is important for children, adolescents, and their caregivers:

-Common(may affect up to 1 in 10 people)
+Frequent(may affect up to 1 in 10 people)

-Reporting of side effects
+Reporting side effects

-5. Conservation of Teriflunomida Krka
+5. Storage of Teriflunomida Krka

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-This medication does not require special conditions for conservation.
+This medicine does not require any special storage conditions.

-Teriflunomida Krka Composition
+Composition of Teriflunomida Krka

-• The other components (excipients) are:
+• The other ingredients (excipients) are:

 See section 2 "Teriflunomida Krka contains lactose and sodium".

-Diameter of the tablet: approximately 7 mm
+Tablet diameter: approximately 7 mm

 • 14, 28, 30, 84, 90, and 98 film-coated tablets, in blisters.